Sorority Babes in the Slimeball Bowl-O-Rama: Plot

-The minions kill Jimmie and use his head as a bowling ball, and an enchanted and insatiable Lisa continues to pursue Keith even after they've had sex.
-Spider and Calvin hide from Rhonda in a closet, where they find a pistol; they shoot Rhonda, then flee.
-After Keith escapes Lisa, Rhonda kills him by shoving his face into a stove, and the minions pull Taffy apart.
-Babs awakes and fights Rhonda, shoving her into the alley where she is seemingly killed by Spider, with a bowling ball.
-With Rhonda dead, Babs is possessed and turned into a demon minion.
+The minions kill Jimmie and use his head as a bowling ball.
+Spider and Calvin hide from Rhonda in a closet, where they find a pistol.
+They shoot Rhonda and find the janitor, who reveals that the imp was summoned to help a lousy bowler become a champiom and was trapped for thirty years because it killed people.

-Spider and Calvin find the janitor, who reveals that the Imp was summoned to help a lousy bowler become a champion, and the Imp was trapped for 30 years due to the creature killing people (the bowler was blamed and executed for the deaths).
-Meanwhile, a confused Lisa comes out of Impie's spell and is promptly killed by Babs with a paddle.
-Babs is then burned to death with a Molotov cocktail tossed by Calvin.
 After Spider and Calvin find the janitor dead, they are chased by Frankie with an axe.
 Spider gains the upper hand and decapitates her, and the severed head knocks the doors open.
-While Calvin starts up a car and is attacked by Rhonda from the backseat, Spider successfully traps Uncle Impie in a box.
+As Calvin starts a car and is attacked by Rhonda from the backseat, Spider traps Uncle Impie in a box.
 Calvin struggles to control the car, and ends up crashing upside down.
 Spider cries out for Calvin and runs to his aid.
 Calvin survives while Rhonda is killed from the crash.

 As day breaks, Spider drives Calvin to her house on her motorcycle while Uncle Impie is seen trapped in the box at the curb asking for someone, including members of the audience of the film, to let him out.